UW-Hydro/MetSim/docs/index.rst

 intervals specified in minutes (provided they divide evenly into 24 hours).
 The operation of these algorithms is also described in [1]_.

-For the "triangle" method of precipitation disaggregation, doumentation can be found `here <PtriangleMethod.pdf>`_.
+For the "triangle" and "mix" methods of precipitation disaggregation, doumentation can be found `here <PtriangleMethod.pdf>`_.
 This will eventually be superceded by a journal article that is currently in review [7]_.

 This documentation is a work in progress.
 If you don't find what you're looking for here, check out MetSim's Github page.